KarelZe/thesis/references/obsidian/📖chapters/🍕Application study.md

 $$
 Like before, $i$ indexes the security and $t$ denotes the trade.
 Here, $D_{i,t}$ is the trade direction, which is either $1$ for customer buy orders and $-1$ for customer sell orders.
 If the trade initiator is known, we set $D_{i,t} = y_{i,t}$ and $D_{i,t}=\hat{y}_{it}$, if inferred from a rule or classifier.
 As the fundamental value $V_{i,t}$ is unobserved at the time of the trade, we follow a common track in research and use the midpoint of the prevailing quotes as an observable proxy. footnote-(For an alternative treatment for options (cp.[[@muravyevOptionsTradingCosts2020]]4975--4976).
 Our focus is on the midspread, as it is the most common proxy for the value.)
 This is also a natural choice, assuming that, on average, the spread is symmetrical and centred around the true fundamental value ([[@leeMarketIntegrationPrice1993]]1018). ~~~([[@hagstromerBiasEffectiveBidask2021]]317) reasons that the appeal of using the midpoint lies in the high data availability, simplicity, and applicability in an online setting.~~ We multiply the so-obtained half-spread by $2$ to obtain the effective spread, which represents the cost for a round trip trade involving a buy and sell ex commissions.

+10 The accuracy of trade direction estimation is not important for estimating effective spreads when trades are executed at quote midpoints at which points effective spreads are zero. (found in [[@chakrabartyTradeClassificationAlgorithms2007]])

 Readily apparent from (cref-eq), poor estimates for the predicted trade direction, lead to an under or over-estimated effective spread, and hence to a skewed trade cost estimate.
 By comparing the true effective spread from the estimated, we can derive the economical significance.
 For convenience, we also calculate the *relative effective spread* as
 $$
 {PS}_{i,t} = S_{i,t} / V_{i,t}.